JLat/IntroToStats/Helper.md

 Key Points:
 1. The CLT applies regardless of distributions of the individual values
 2. The quality of the normal approximation varies if the underlying distribution is normal, the approximation is perfect.
-If the underlying distribution is skewed, the approximation may be poor for small to moderate smaple size
+If the underlying distribution is skewed, the approximation may be poor for small to moderate sample size
 3. Sample size: 30 (at least)
-4. SD = variablility within a single smaple
+4. SD = variability within a single sample
-SError = variability accross multiple sample means
+SError = variability across multiple sample means

 ### Confidence Interval